 Fisher recommends heading into your meals with a clear mind and a game plan.
 Pay attention to how you feel, and what you`re putting on your plate.

 " All this looks good but I want to start with less because the more food you put on that tray, the more you`re going to eat.
 Think, I`m going to cut it back some.
 If I`m still physically hungry I can always go back and get more.
-Maybe I`m full but that really looked good, I can always have that next time,"
+Maybe I`m full but that really looked good, I can always have that next time,"says Fisher.

 For a lot of students, class times conflict with meals, so it`s important to think ahead and have easy, healthy snacks on hand.
 Make sure to eat throughout the day so you don`t set yourself up for a late night binge.